DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 <aside class="notice"><strong>Warning:</strong> In the request header, use Content-Type application/json .</aside>

 > **Mastercard credit card transactions with stored credentials**: Mastercard brand requires the Transaction Initiator Indicator for credit and debit card transactions using stored card data.
-The goal is to indicate if the transaction was initiated by the cardholder or by the merchant.
+The goal is to indicate if the transaction was initiated by the cardholder (cardholder-initiated transaction) or by the merchant (merchant-initiated transaction).
 In this scenario, the node `InitiatedTransactionIndicator` must be sent with the parameters `Category` and `SubCategory` for Mastercard transactions, within the node `Payment`.
 Please check the complete list of categories in the `Category` parameter description and the subcategories tables in [Transaction Initiator Indicator Tables](https://developercielo.github.io/en/manual/cielo-ecommerce#mastercard-transaction-initiator-indicator-tables).

 Please refer to [Credit card with authentication](https://developercielo.github.io/en/manual/cielo-ecommerce#credit-card-with-authentication) to create an authenticated credit card trnsaction.